 In the Senate, the debate on the motion was adjourned until the winter sitting.
 On 14 May 2013, debate was resumed and the motion was passed:

 A series of five commemorative journals were made available for people attending the national apology to record their comments, thoughts and reflections.
-The journals have now been provided to the National Archives of Australia.
+The journals were provided to the National Archives of Australia.

 Photos of the event